 “Humanitarian Services,” Newsroom

-“Church Provides Emergency Response to Hurricane Sandy,” LDS Philanthropies
+“Church Provides Emergency Response to Hurricane Sandy,” Philanthropies